For those who suffer health problems, there’s no secret that the scenario can make life more difficult (and costly) when buying life insurance.

 The More You Weigh, The More You'll Pay

 Providing you are a little overweight, five to ten pounds for example, you'll see little difference between various life insurance quotes.
-However, if you are somewhat more overweight, the costs involved will begin to climb steeply and affordable rates may not be available for you.
+However, if you are somewhat more overweight, or obese, the costs involved will begin to climb steeply and affordable rates may not be available for you.

 Do bear in mind that those who are carrying that little bit extra weight can be disqualified for "preferred rates".
 "Preferred rates" give provision for a lower premium (best rates) and are offered to people who are in good health.

 It goes without saying that insurance rates for obese individuals will be higher.
 As an example, a 45 year old, six foot male who is 280 pounds will have to pay around 15 to 20 percent more than an individual who is regarded as being the ideal weight.

 Should that weight increase to 300 pounds or above, the cost of life insurance also increases to between 30 and 35 percent above the average.